 The Saldanha Bay ADZ comprises 4 precincts, namely Small Bay (SB), Big Bay (BB), Outer Bay North (OBN), and Outer Bay South (OBS) (Figure 2.1).
 The BA Report summarised the scope for expansion in the ADZ and comprised a mix of finfish and bivalve farms (Table 2.2).
-Details of each existing lease are depicted in Figure 2.2 and Figure 2.3.
 Note that there are two lease areas in OBN that are unallocated and have been advertised for lease applications by Transnet National Ports Authority (TNPA).
 Sea-based activities associated with aquaculture in the ADZ include: